-Currently, a very useful tool for companies to understand the attitudes of potential customers, is that of cookies, which are data files generated through users’ internet browsing habits.
+Currently, a very useful tool for companies to understand the attitudes of potential customers is that cookies, which are data files generated through users’ internet browsing habits.
 Cookies allow you to identify various groups of consumers and decide on the best advertising message for each group.
-In this way, companies are able to create content which is relevant, personalised and tailor-made to their customers’ needs.
+In this way, companies are able to create content that is relevant, personalised and tailor-made to their customers’ needs.

-Targeting is therfore an indispensable part of digital marketing.
-A clear example to understand the importance of target market definition, is Facebook.
+Targeting is therefore an indispensable part of digital marketing.
+A clear example to understand the importance of target market definition is Facebook.
 On this social network, it is possible to create advertising campaigns targeted and shown only to precisely defined audiences interested in a specific product or service.
 In this way, advertising budgets can be optimised, and not wasted on audiences of limited interest or relevance.

 Get in touch for a chat about your goals, projects, businesses.